 Choose the agent who should be the sender of the response from the “From” dropdown list.

-You can leave “Cc” and “Bcc” blank, unless you would like a member of your team to receive a copy.
+You can leave “Cc” and “Bcc” blank.
+You only need to fill these in if you would like a member of your team to receive a copy.

 Type in your auto-reply text next and hit “Save Email” once you are satisfied with it.